skolenik/svyset_manifesto/README.md

 2. **Can an applied researcher figure out from the documentation how to set the data up for correct estimation?**
 Yes.
 See above.

-**3. Is everything that the data user needs to know about the complex sampling contained in one place?**
+3. **Is everything that the data user needs to know about the complex sampling contained in one place?**
 Yes, although very little (if anything) is said about the actual complex sample design.
 Instead this information appears in separate electronic files, such as [Sample Design Documentation](https://www.cdc.gov/nchs/data/nsfg/NSFG_2013-2015_Sample_Design_Documentation.pdf).